Email Notifications and the Auto-Responder

 - In the Auto-Responder section, set the Auto-Responder menu to enabled (choose text or HTML email).

-- Enter the email address and name that will appear as the sender of the email (e.g., your name and email).
+- Enter the Sender Email address and Sender Name (e.g., your name and email).

 Auto-Responder - Customize